-MyBC Portal
+MyBU Portal

-Prospective students receive a MyBC (https:/mybc.bluefield.edu) login after their application is processed.
-The login information is emailed using the email provided to Bluefield College during the application process.
+Prospective students receive a MyBU (https:/mybu.bluefield.edu) login after their application is processed.
+The login information is emailed using the email provided to Bluefield University during the application process.
 Passwords are randomized to ensure compliance with Family Educational Rights and Privacy Act (FERPA) and Higher Education Opportunity Act of 2008 (HEOA) regulations.
 At this juncture, the login provides access to the Admissions area and all publicly accessible areas of the portal.
-After being registered, all other features of the portal area are opened up to the student, including the Student tab and the eLearning tab.
+After being registered, all other features of the portal area are opened up to the student, including the Student tab.